-During the fiscal year ended May 25, 2008, Landec purchased property and equipment to support the growth of Apio's value added processing business.
-These expenditures represented the majority of the \$4.2 million of capital expenditures.
+During the fiscal year ended May 31, 2009, Landec purchased property and equipment to support the growth of Apio's value added vegetable business.
+These expenditures represented the majority of the \$4.6 million of capital expenditures.
+In addition, we expect to incur increased capital expenditures in fiscal year 2010 due to a 40,000 square foot expansion of Apio's value-added vegetable processing plant to meet projected increased capacity requirements in the future.
+We anticipate that our capital expenditures in the year ending May 30, 2010 will be approximately \$6.0 million to \$6.5 million.